-Illustration IDD (Indiana Dictionary Project) The Web-based Lexicon ammatical classes.
-You must use one of these abbreviati SUBMIT CLEAR In the main phase of the project the already digital transcripts of the oral narratives were entered into Shoebox with sound timealignment information.
+Illustration IDD (Indiana Dictionary Project) The Web-based Lexicon In the main phase of the project the already digital transcripts of the oral narratives were entered into Shoebox with sound timealignment information.
 We are in the process of moving these transcripts into the ELAN grids and associating them directly with the sound files.
 Some of the texts and the conversation piece have been directly entered into the DOBES ELAN annotation tool.
 Tiers for morpheme-by-morpheme glosses and grammatical categories are being added to these time-aligned transcripts.